callr-org/website/README.md

-# Web site callr.org

-This repository holds the content of the callr.org website.
+This repository holds the source and the content of the [callr.org](http://callr.org) website.